Huaigan: Buddha and the Pure Land

-Regarding the nature of Amitabha Buddha's buddhafield of Sukhāvatī, Huaigan explains that it is mind-only, and “only appears different to each person according to their own mind".
-As such, it can appear as a saṃbhoga land and as a nirmāṇa land.
-Thus, for Huaigan, Amitābha is not limited to any single form or appearance, since it manifests in limitless ways accessible to sentient beings.
+As for a transformation land (nirmāṇa land), this is what usually manifests to śrāvakas, to ordinary beings and to bodhisattvas before the first bodhisattva ground.
+Amitabha's Pure Land is both a saṃbhogakāya land and a Land and a transformation land.
+Before the first the bodhisattva ground, bodhisattvas only see the transformation land, afterwards they see the saṃbhogakāya.
+Huaigan writes that the nature of Amitabha Buddha's buddhafield is mind-only, and "only appears different to each person according to their own mind".
+This is why it can appear as a saṃbhoga land and as a nirmāṇa land.
+Thus, for Huaigan, Amitābha's body and land is not limited to any single form or appearance, since it manifests in limitless ways accessible to sentient beings.

+Furthermore, Huaigan also states that even though only bodhisattvas above the first bodhisattva ground can see other saṃbhogakāya lands, Amitabha's land is unique in that it allows even ordinary beings to see the saṃbhogakāya.
+Due to the power of Buddha Amitabha's vows, even ordinary deluded people can see Amitābha's saṃbhogakāya pure land manifested for others in the way that bodhisattvas on the higher bodhisattva grounds can.

-Even though Amitābha's pure land is ultimately a saṃbhogakāya pure land manifested for others, even ordinary deluded people can be born in it due to the power of Buddha Amitabha's vows.
-Though those beings may still have delusion in their minds, the land remains pure (and beyond the three realms) since it is created and maintained by the Buddha.
+Though those beings may still have delusion in their minds, the pure land remains pure (and beyond the three realms) since it is created and maintained by the Buddha.
 Huaigan compares the imperfect perceptions of deluded beings born in the pure land to how an injured eye may perceive the sun incorrectly.
 The sun remains the same, it is the eye which perceives the sun in a mistaken way.
 Furthermore, according to Huaigan, deluded beings still experience some level of mental suffering in the pure land due to their own delusions.
 However this is greatly attenuated since their minds are being gradually transformed by the pure land and their progress towards Buddhahood is assured.